-I gave him the standard 28/36 financial planning rule of thumb; spend no more than 28% of your gross monthly income on total housing expenses and no more than 36% on total debt.
+I gave him the standard 28/36 budget guidelines: spend no more than 28% of your gross monthly income on total housing expenses and no more than 36% on total debt.
 Considering the fact that my young friend is hoping to move out of his parent’s home within the year, I told him to make sure he included an estimate for rent and utilities and then factor in a car payment.

 While a budget wasn’t first and foremost in his car-buying thought process, he began to understand that the car decision would impact the next item on his wish list, an apartment.
 This led to a conversation about budgeting, his dislike of spreadsheets and the tedious chore of tracking expenses.
 He seemed to be a perfect fit for the 50/30/20 plan.